 - Privacy fact sheet 20: Consent and the handling of personal information in your eHealth record

 - Privacy fact sheet 21: Young people and the eHealth record system

 - Privacy fact sheet 22: Medicare and your eHealth record

 - Privacy fact sheet 23: Emergency access and your eHealth record

 - The PCEHR (Information Commissioner Enforcement Powers) Guidelines 2013, which outline the Commissioner’s approach to enforcement issues under eHealth, were made on 19 June 2013.
 The Guidelines are available on Comlaw.

-- The Draft Mandatory Breach Notification Guide provides general guidance to help entities meet their mandatory data breach notification reporting obligations under the PCEHR Act.
+- The Guide to mandatory data breach notification in the PCEHR system provides general guidance to help entities meet their mandatory data breach notification reporting obligations under the PCEHR Act.

 More information about Healthcare Identifiers can be found on the Healthcare Identifiers page of this site.

 Department of Health